filiph/filiphnet/src/text/pages/How to playtest a video game.md

 ---

 First things first: ==playtests aren't demos==.
 Demos are supposed to demonstrate how cool something is.
 Playtests suck.
 You get access to a game that largely doesn't work yet.
-Things aren't explained well (or at all), gameplay is still clunky and there are even more bugs than usual.
+Things aren't explained well (or at all), gameplay is still clunky, and there are even more bugs than usual.

 That said, being part of a playtest can be an exciting thing.
 You're able to play something way before anyone else, you can give early feedback, and you can see the game evolve to its final form.
 You'll learn important things about how the gamedev sausage is made.
 You will also become a big reason why the game makes it to a release, and why it doesn't suck when it does so.